CODAIT/pardata/CONTRIBUTING.md

 1. Install `tox`:

-    $ pip install -U tox  # If you are inside a virtual environment, conda environment
+    $ pip install -U -r requirements/tox.txt  # If you are inside a virtual environment, conda environment
     $ pip3 install --user -U tox  # If you are outside any virtual environment or conda environment

 2. At the root directory of `pydax`, run: